What Defines Character in a Leader

 paper post that "I am a leader" written on it

 I recently attended a leadership program at the Ivey School of Business.
 It involves a lot of reading and I found one article interesting and I think useful for board members and arts managers who are hiring for a new position.
-As well as skills and experience that we look for in a candidate, this paper referenced three particular criteria – competenciescommitment et character.
+As well as skills and experience that we look for in a candidate, this paper referenced three particular criteria – competenciescommitment et le character.
 One of the more difficult elements to assess is leadership character.

 Competencies and Commitment